Penguinb0y/item-catalog/README.md

 # EDIT:
+### * project.py now unable to be run incorrectly with my attempts to adhere to PEP8 Styling
 #### * Facebook now enforces HTTPS meaning that HTTP is not a Valid OAuth Redirect URI.
 Having issues working around that
 #### * After newly implementing a dedicated user page for add, edit, and delete, functionality, the url_for is having issues with passing through item_id, and as a result, is not working correctly, Having issues with that.